henro25/simple-chat/notebook.md

   3. [DONE] Add protocol functionality to handle get send message request
   4. [DONE] Add protocol functionality to handle get delete message request **Changed Wire Protocol**:
-  1. Modified wording of chat history protocol such that it is clearer
+  1. [DONE] Modify wording of chat history protocol such that it is clearer
-  2. Modified client and server side delete message protocol to only include message id
+  2. [DONE] Modify client and server side delete message protocol to only include message id
-  3. Added error code 7 for message id DNE when trying to delete
+  3. [DONE] Add error code 7 for message id DNE when trying to delete

+---

+# 2/9/24

+## Implementing Messaging Page UI
+  **Client-side**:
+  1. [DONE] Load chat to display most recent messages older than oldest message in user's local history id in user's local chat history.
+     1. [DONE] Modify create_chat_history_request protocol function to include oldest message
+     2. [DONE] Add logic and parsing to request for more chat history after user clicks load chat button
+     3. [DONE] Add functionality to maintain scroll position after added chat history
+  2. [] Real time message receiving when other user sends message while chatting with them **Server-side**:
+  1. [DONE] Modify handle_get_chat_history protocol to complete load chat functionality on client side
+  2. [DONE] Modify get_recent_messages fuctions in database to return most recent messages older than oldest_msg_id and created more tests
+  **Changed Wire Protocol**:
+  1. [DONE] Modify client side request chat history request wire protocol to include oldest message id in user's local chat history.
+This accomodates for the load chat function.

 *This document is a living record.
 Future updates and refinements will be made as the project evolves.*